 In simple words, we can say that CAL assists investors in choosing their portfolio of risk-free and risky assets.
 Or how much an investor needs to invest in risk-free and risky assets so as to optimize their portfolio.

 Talking about the difference between the two, CAL represents a risk-free asset and a risky asset.
-CML, on the other hand, represents the risk-free asset and the market portfolio.
+On the other hand, CML represents the risk-free asset and the market portfolio.

 Another difference is that all combinations on the CAL line are different for every investor as it depends on their individual risk preferences.
 On the other hand, combinations on CML are equal and the same for each individual.